joyceky/lazy-vis/README.md

-# lazy-vis
-Data visualizations using React with Recharts
+React starter with React, Redux, Babel and Webpack